Falconet (novel): Background

 Disraeli started work on his final novel in late 1880, a few months before his death in April 1881.
 It ends mid-sentence one paragraph into its tenth chapter.
-The work was first published in 1905 in The Times 24 years after Disraeli’s death and was entitled Falconet since Disraeli usually named his novels after their main character.
+The work was first published in 1905 in The Times, twenty-four years after Disraeli’s death and was entitled Falconet since Disraeli usually named his novels after their main character.

 Plot

 Joseph Toplady Falconet is the third son of the owner of a successful bank.
 He is determined to uphold religious traditionalism and talks too long and earnestly, sometimes on rumours which turn out to be untrue (such as the return of the slave trade in the Red Sea).

 Early in the novel an unknown middle-aged gentleman takes a hackney carriage journey from the London port to a hotel accompanied by a buddhist called Kusinara whom he has met on the voyage and who has come to England to investigate reports that it is in decline.
 Arriving on a Sunday when the streets are deserted, he is pleasantly surprised.

 The novel then introduces Lady Claribel Bertram who is a remarried widow.
 Lord Bertram has a son from his first marriage, Lord Gaston, who got expelled from public school, university and a foreign embassy before becoming an MP, which position he also quit.
 He holds radical views which were starting to influence Lady Bertram, until she became acquainted with Gaston’s successor as MP, Falconet, who visits her regularly to expound his views at length.

 A neighbour of Falconet's father dies and his brother, Mr Hartmann, and niece come to live in the deceased’s home.
 Falconet's parents are concerned that Mr Hartmann is not a churchgoer.
 Mr Hartmann is an acquaintance of the unknown gentleman and Kusinara and shares the view that mankind needs to be eradicated and that a vehicle for achieving this is religion.

 At a ball Lady Bertram is approached by an elegant man saying that the hostess (Lady Clanmore) has asked him to attend her.
 The gentleman says that his friends admire her, respect her views and that she could in some sense lead them.
 Lady Bertram has no idea what he is talking about but, out of vanity, plays along.
 When Lady Clanmore approaches, the gentleman disappears and it transpires that nobody knows his identity.

-The novel ends in describing how Kusinara is well acquainted with the Falconets.
+The novel ends by describing how Kusinara is well acquainted with the Falconets.